Skip to main content

 An idea.
 A blank page.
 A lot of staring.

-• When to use ChatGPT vs. when to move beyond it
+• When to use ChatGPT vs. a dedicated course creation tool

 Why learning objectives matter before anything else